libai8723/front-end-dev-notes-bignerdbook/_posts/2018-12-07-Dojo-Toolkit-DevEnv-Setup.md

 ---
-title: Advanced AMD Usage
+title: Dojo-Toolkit-DevEnv-Setup
-date: 2018-10-06
+date: 2018-12-07
-tag: dojo amd
+tag: dojo dijit environment setup
 ---

 How to setup the Dojo Development Environment